SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 We both like the same sort of music.
 I'm going to have a salad of some sort.

-spare (EXTRA) - (adjective) If something is spare, it is available to use because it is extra a spare key/tire spare sheets and blankets
+spare (EXTRA) - (adjective) If something is spare, it is available to use because it is extra: a spare key/tire spare sheets and blankets

-lively - full of energy and enthusiasm; interesting and exciting
+lively - (adjective) full of energy and enthusiasm; interesting and exciting:
+It's hard work teaching a class of lively children. a lively city

-souvenir - something you buy or keep to help you remember a holiday or special event
+souvenir - (noun) something you buy or keep to help you remember a holiday or special event:
+He bought a model of a red London bus as a souvenir of his trip to London.
+We brought back a few souvenirs from our holiday in Mexico.

 you can't miss it - means something is easy to notice or find.

-gorgeous - very beautiful or pleasant
+gorgeous - (adjective) very beautiful or pleasant:
+What a gorgeous room/dress/colour!
+The bride looked gorgeous.

+adorable - (adjective) used to describe someone or something that makes you love or like them, usually because they are attractive and often small:
+She has the most adorable two-year-old girl.
+These snowflake-shaped picture frames are just adorable.

-pleasant - enjoyable, attractive, friendly, or easy to like
+pleasant - (adjective) enjoyable, attractive, friendly, or easy to like: a pleasant climate/smile/person a pleasant day/surprise

 attractive - (adjective) very pleasing in appearance or sound: a very attractive young woman